 |

+When we moved to Colorado Springs in 1992 I was delighted to discover that the school systems in Colorado Springs were far superior to the private schools I couldn't afford back where we used to live.
+In Spanish we have a saying, "no hay mal que por bien no venga," (there's no bad thing that something good can't come out of it).
 The school my kids attended prior to us moving to Colorado left much to be desired.
 This forced me to find the very best educational materials available and use them to supplement their education after school hours.
-This eventually led to my forming Children Come First, the educational corporation and book distribution company I presently manage.
-Moving to Colorado Springs freed me up to launch and manage CCF.
-This is a wonderful place for families to live in. [
+Eventually this led to my forming Children Come First, the educational corporation I manage. [

 Top of Page]